-The Company requires that all facilities connected to the transmission system shall have equipment continuously telemeter the following data to the Company's Energy Control Center ("ECC") via a leased telephone line provided at the expense of the Applicant:
+The Company requires that all facilities connected to the distribution system shall have equipment to continuously telemeter the following data to the Company's Energy Control Center via a leased telephone line provided at the expense of the facility:

-- 1. Instantaneous generated net real power in MW; - 2.
-Instantaneous generated reactive power in MVAR; - 3.
-Transmission line voltage in KV;

-- 4. State of all interconnection circuit breakers and other switching devices; and - 5.
+- 1. Instantaneous generated net real power in MW. - 2.
+Instantaneous generated reactive power in MVAR. - Status of all interconnection circuit breakers and other switching devices.
+(When required) - 4.
 Frequency in Hz.
+(When required)

-Additional telemetry requirements may be imposed upon facilities to satisfy the requirements of the New York Independent System Operator (NYISO).
+Addition telemetry requirements may be imposed upon facilities to satisfy special requirements.

-Telemetering of generation and transmission data is required to enable the system dispatchers to monitor the power system continually.
-During major disturbances or transmission line outages, this information becomes a critical requirement in the rapid restoration of service.

-This data will be provided through the installation of a REMOTE TERMINAL UNIT ("RTU") in the Applicant's facility.
-The RTU shall be per ORU specification.
-The cost of the procurement, installation, calibration and commissioning of this equipment shall be the expense of the Applicant.
+Telemetering of generation data is required to enable the system dispatchers to continually monitor the power system.
+During major disturbance or line outages, this information becomes a critical requirement in the rapid restoration of service.
+This data will be provided through the installation of a REMOTE TERMINAL UNIT (RTU) in the applicant's facility.
+The RTU shall use DNP 3.0 protocol (unless otherwise stated).
+The cost of the procurement, installation, calibration and commissioning of this equipment shall be the expense of the applicant.
+If a single input is required then tone equipment manufactured by Dowty RFL will be required in lieu of an RTU.